Glossary#

 The disease or disease class to model.

-EMOD supports the following simulation types for modeling a variety of diseases:
+EMOD currently supports the following simulation types for modeling a variety of diseases:

 Generic disease (GENERIC_SIM), which can be used for modeling a variety of diseases such as influenza or measles